-Performance Award Shares: On March 1, 2022, the Compensation Committee authorized and approved performance award to certain of the Company's executive officers, consisting of 187,500 shares, of which: (a) 75,000 shares shall be earned if the closing price per share of the Company's stock equals or exceeds \$8.00 on ten trading days within any period of twenty consecutive trading days prior to March 1, 2027; and (b) 112,500 shares shall be earned if the closing price per share of the Company's stock equals or exceeds \$9.00 on ten trading days within any period of twenty consecutive trading days prior to March 1, 2027.
-Upon the achievement of each applicable stock hurdle described above: (i) one-third of the shares that are earned shall vest on the later of the date on which the shares are earned and March 1, 2023; (ii) one-third of the shares that are earned shall vest on the first anniversary of the date on which the shares are earned; (iii) one-third shall vest on the second anniversary of the date on which the shares are earned.
+Performance Award Shares: On March 1, 2022, performance awards were granted to certain of the Company's executive officers, consisting of 187,500 shares, of which: (a) 75,000 shares shall be earned if the closing price per share of the Company's common stock equals or exceeds \$8.00 on ten trading days within any period of twenty consecutive trading days prior to March 1, 2027; and (b) 112,500 shares shall be earned if the closing price per share of the Company's common stock equals or exceeds \$9.00 on ten trading days within any period of twenty consecutive trading days within any period of twenty consecutive trading days within any period of twenty consecutive trading days prior to March 1, 2027.
+Upon the achievement of each applicable stock hurdle described above: (i) one-third of the shares that are earned shall vest on the later of the date on which the shares are earned and March 1, 2023; (ii) one-third of the shares that are earned shall vest on the first anniversary of the date on which the shares are earned.
 All shares that are non-earned or non-vested will be forfeited upon the termination of service.
-The Company, with the assistance of an independent third party, determined that the aggregate grant date fair value of the awards amounted to \$734,000.
+The Company, with the assistance of an independent third party, determined that the grant date fair value of the awards amounted to \$732,000.

-For the fiscal years ended April 3, 2022 and March 28, 2021, the Company recognized compensation expense associated with non-vested stock grants, which is included in marketing and administrative expenses in the accompanying consolidated statements of income, as follows (in thousands):
+For the fiscal years ended April 2, 2023 and April 3, 2022, the Company recognized compensation expense associated with non-vested stock grants, which is included in marketing and administrative expenses in the accompanying consolidated statements of income, as follows (in thousands):

-Stock Granted in Fiscal Year 202 22 2021
+Stock Granted in Fiscal Year 2023 2022

-2019 \$ - \$ 87
+2020 \$ - \$ 40

-2020 40 120
+2021 48 207

-2021 207 124
+2022 576 406

-2022 406 -
+2023 269 -

-Total stock grant compensation \$ 653 \$ 331
+Total stock grant compensation \$ 893 \$ 653

-As of April 3, 2022, total unrecognized compensation expense related to the Company's non-vested stock grants was \$941,000, which will be recognized over the remaining portion of the respective vesting periods associated with each block of grants, such grants having a weighted average vesting term of 15.3 months.
+As of April 2, 2023, total unrecognized compensation expense related to the Company's non-vested stock grants was \$\$61,000, which will be recognized over the remaining portion of the respective vesting periods associated with each block of grants, such grants having a weighted average vesting term of 11.3 months.
 The amount of future compensation expense related to non-vested stock grants could be affected by any future non-vested stock grants and by the separation from the Company of any individual who has unearned or unvested grants as of such individual's separation date.

-Note 10 - Income Taxes
+Note 11 - Income Taxes

-The Company's income tax provision for the fiscal years ended April 3, 2022 and March 28, 2021 is summarized below (in thousands):
+The Company's income tax provision for the fiscal years endedApril 2, 2023 and April 3, 2022 is summarized below (in thousands):